Level up your gaming on the iPhone and Apple TV with a new game controller. Here are some of your best options on the market.

 Sony PlayStation DualSense Wireless Controller

-One of the most sought-after controllers on the planet due to the rarity of the console itself, the Sony PlayStation 5 DualSense Wireless Controller is one of the major game console peripherals that will also work with all of Apple's hardware.
+One of the most sought-after controllers on the planet due to the rarity of the console itself at one point, the Sony PlayStation 5 DualSense Wireless Controller is one of the major game console peripherals that will also work with all of Apple's hardware.

-A big advantage of using the DualSense is that you can pair it to your Apple devices and still use it with your PlayStation 5, if you happen to own one.
-This could potentially be a money-saving option, and is especially handy if you're already used to the feel of Sony's peripheral.
+A big advantage of using the DualSense is that you can pair it to your Apple devices and still use it with your PlayStation 5.
+This could potentially be a money-saving option if you already own one, and it is especially handy if you're already used to the feel of Sony's peripheral.

 An alternative to the DualSense Wireless Controller is the DualShock 4 Wireless Controller.
 Originally produced for the PlayStation 4, it offers practically the same basic features as the DualSense in terms of Apple-based gaming.